 Javascript How to bridge the gap between a visitor's phone and the Particle Cloud (which controls the display): Javascript.

 A Game... with Prizes!
 Now for some incentives, some game-making reasons why someone would want to engage.
-You quickly assemble some "Fun Paks:" miscellaneous collections of ephemera that were primarily, although not exclusively, inspired by Boston history.
+You quickly assemble some "Fun Paks:" miscellaneous collections of ephemera that are primarily, although not exclusively, inspired by Boston history.
 The idea is to add something to win if someone manages to move the Detour flag dude with their phone.

 Up and Running at the Taza Chocolate Bar It took two very large rubber bands (to hold the console to the rest of the display), and a wrought iron tabletop picture stand from Michael's, and a few strategically placed patches of masking tape, but Detour Guy is now live at Taza.
 Here are a few hastily-shot pictures from your phone.